Health Improvement Practitioner 0.8FTE – Kaikohe Northland

 • Working with a diverse practice population, all ages and stages

-• Collegial support and peer group sessions
+• Collegial support and peer group sessions, regional and nationwide

 • Being an educator of the HIP model of care to your general practice colleagues

-• Clinical experience working in mental health and addiction environments (primary or secondary) providing evidence-based brief interventions such as ACT, FACT or CBT.
+• A minimum of 3 years professional clinical experience working in a health setting preferably mental health and addiction environment (primary or secondary) providing evidence-based brief interventions such as ACT, FACT or CBT.

 • A current unencumbered full NZ driver’s licence